Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

     Destroy wild Dinos button: Use to destroy all wild dions on the map so new/fresh dinos can start spawning in.

-	Button channel chat: Allows RCON commands to be ran from discord and get response if one is given from the server.
+	Use backslash commands to access RCON commands features for each server to send rcon commands from discord and get response if one is given from the server.

 BOT MONITORS